 It’s a long time since I read any Stephen King.
 I used to read horror novels quite often but it’s not one of my favourite genres any more.
 However, I decided to re-read The Shining, to see how I felt about it 15 years on.
 I think I was ambivalent about the book on the first reading, but this time around I was very impressed.
 The problem is that the iconic film does get in the way when I try and think about the book.
-I’m going to discuss the film in a separate post, however.

 The story follows the Torrance family: Jack, Wendy and their young son Danny.
 Jack is a recovering alcoholic whose problems ultimately led him to lose his job as a teacher.
 He’s also trying to finish writing a play, plus his marriage is in trouble and he’s trying to cope with the guilt of hurting his son.
 A friend helps Jack to get a job as caretaker at the isolated Overlook Hotel in Colorado, where the family will live during the closed season.
 The hotel’s sinister history, Jack’s worsening mental state, plus Danny’s psychic ability – ‘the shining’ – set the scene for a creeping and atmospheric horror story.